KageKirin/kagekirin-old.github.com/source/_posts/2012-02-19-rediscovering-web-development-2012.markdown

 Looking closer at my requirements, I found out that there's already been someone with a similar idea, which has resulted in a project called Mulberry.

+Mulberry is based on PhoneGap and Jekyll and allows to generate the "scaffolding" of an app for iOS and Android.
+I've been toying with for a couplke of hours today, but it looks pretty promising.

 **tl;dr** Web development has gone a long way, and I'm looking forward to learn more about all these new technologies.
+Actually, it's awesome to see all the new evolutions of web technologies, and even to be using them.

+On this matter of thought, if anyone knowds how to put in a WebGL-powered tag cloud for the categories of my posts, I'd like to hear about it.